Garden Word of the Day

 High temperatures and high humidity set the stage for this disease.
 There isn’t much you can do about those besides avoiding overhead watering.
 There are no chemical treatments for this condition.

 Wound prevention is the best way to prevent this disease from robbing you of all those delicious seeds.
-That means monitoring for bird and insect damage and possibly staking plants to prevent rubbing.
+That means monitoring for bird and insect damage.
+Staking plants may prevent rubbing.
 If you live in areas with hail, there isn’t much you can do short of providing your sunflowers with umbrellas.

 You can reduce the likelihood of Rhizopus head rot in your sunflowers by removing rouge plants that may harbor the pathogen and insects most likely to feed on sunflowers.
-While there are no resistant cultivars, sunflower varieties with more upright heads seem to be more susceptible.
+Sunflower varieties with more upright heads are more susceptible.